 New Formalism, or Neoformalism, a late-twentieth century development in American poetry that sought to revive traditional forms of verse (metrically, rhythmically, stanzaically), is arguably a misnomer.
 Simply, the advocates of New Formalism wanted to take what was old and make it new again.
 A glance at the roots of the New Formalist movement reveals that it was only the most recent response to a series of reactive movements throughout twentieth-century American poetry.
 If the Modernists (Pound, Eliot, etc.) were largely responsible for popularizing free verse, they were answered by the likes of John Crowe Ransom and the New Criticism's rescue of formalist verse (1941).
 Then the rise of the San Francisco Renaissance in the 1960s, by way of the Beat poets, made free verse nothing less than the contemporary poetic standard.
 Naturally, to follow an apparent wave of disregard for the "old," came the New Formalist cause to revive traditional forms, benchmarked by anthologies such as Robert Richman's The Direction of Poetry (1988) and, recently, Rebel Angels: 25 Poets of the New Formalism, edited by Mark Jarman and David Mason.
 New Formalism soon found its detractors.
 Critics decried neo-formalists for privileging metrical artifice and (sometimes) stylized speech over otherwise more ambitious, visionary, and freer forms.
 Some have gone so far as to call New Formalism patriarchal.
 Still, others raise a basic question: what is form?
 From this the case can be made that free verse is no more or less a form than traditional (metrical, rhythmical) verse.
 New Formalism's most noted poets include Brad Leithauser, Timothy Steele, Molly Peacock, Phillis Levin, Alfred Corn, Marilyn Hacker, Mark Jarman, and Dana Gioia, among others.
 For insights on these issues, consult Dana Gioia's "Notes on the New Formalism" (Hudson Review, 1987) or his book of essays, Can Poetry Matter?: Essays on Poetry and American Culture.
 For a different point of view, read an article by Ira Sadoff, originally published in American Poetry Review in 1990, called "Neo-Formalism: A Dangerous Nostalgia."

-In closing, I would like to simply say that I agree with T. S. Eliot that poetic time is relative.
-The past informs the present, and the present informs the past by reinterpreting it in light of all that has come and gone, and is currently coming and going, and all that seems likely to transpire soon.
-The test of a great poem is that is was great in its day, and that it remains great today, and that it is unthinkable that it will not be great tomorrow.
-There are certain poems that will, almost undeniably, always remain great, and are therefore eternal.
-"They Flee from Me" by Thomas Wyatt is such an eternal poem, and it sounds as startlingly original today as it did the day it was written:
+In closing, I would like to say that I agree with T. S. Eliot that poetic time is relative.
+The past informs the present, and the present informs the past by reinterpreting it in light of all that has come and gone, and is currently coming and going, and all that seems likely to soon transpire.
+The test of a truly great poem is that is was great in its day, and that it remains great today, and that it is unthinkable that it will not be great tomorrow.
+There are certain poems that will, almost undeniably, always remain great, and that are therefore eternal.
+"They Flee from Me" by Thomas Wyatt is such an eternal poem, and it sounds as startlingly original today as it undoubtedly did the day it was written:

 They Flee from Me